-Unless otherwise indicated by the context, all references in this Annual Report on Form 10-K to "we," "us," "our," the "Company" or "Prestige" refer to Prestige Brands Holdings, Inc. and our subsidiaries.
-Similarly, reference to a year (e.g., "2018") refers to our fiscal year ended March 31 of that year.
+Unless otherwise indicated by the context, all references in this Annual Report on Form 10-K to "we," "us," "our," the "Company" or "Prestige" refer to Prestige Consumer Healthcare Inc. and our subsidiaries.
+Prior to August 17, 2018, the Company's name was Prestige Brands Holdings, Inc. Reference to a year (e.g., "2019") refers to our fiscal year ended March 31 of that year.

-We are engaged in the development, manufacturing, marketing, sales and distribution of well-recognized, brand name, over-the-counter ("OTC") healthcare and household cleaning products to mass merchandisers and drug, food, dollar, convenience, and club stores in North America (the United States and Canada) and in Australia and certain other international markets.
+We are engaged in the development, manufacturing, marketing, sales and distribution of well-recognized, brand name, over-the-counter ("OTC") healthcare and, prior to the sale of our Household Cleaning segment on July 2, 2018, household cleaning products to mass merchandisers and drug, food, dollar, convenience and club stores, and ecommerce channels in North America (the United States and Canada) and in Australia and certain other international markets.
 We use the strength of our brands, our established retail distribution network, a low-cost operating model and our experienced management team to our competitive advantage.
 Our ultimate success is dependent on several factors, including our ability to:

-- Develop and execute effective sales, advertising and marketing programs; - Integrate acquired brands; - · Establish and maintain third party manufacturing and distribution to fulfill customer demands; - Develop innovative new products; - · Respond to the technological advances and product introductions of our competitors; and - Continue to grow our presence in the United States and international markets.
+- Develop and execute effective sales, advertising and marketing programs; - Integrate acquired brands; - Establish and maintain third party manufacturing and distribution to fulfill customer demands; - Develop innovative new products; - Respond to the technological advances and product introductions of our competitors; and - Continue to grow our presence in the United States and international markets.

-We conduct our operations in three reportable segments: North American OTC Healthcare, International OTC Healthcare, and Household Cleaning.
+We currently conduct our operations in two reportable segments: North American OTC Healthcare and International OTC Healthcare.
+We sold our Household Cleaning segment on July 2, 2018.
 Our business, business model, competitive strengths and growth strategy face various risks that are described in "Risk Factors" in Part I, Item 1A of this Annual Report on Form 10-K.